spkash-co-in/loopback-lookup-server/README.md

 ![prod lookup GET ](https://github.com/spkash-co-in/loopback-lookup-server/blob/master/prodLookupGET.png)

-On the terminal you can check that the REST endpoint is called only one the first lookup, any further lookups are doled out from the cache.
+On the terminal you can check that the REST endpoint is called only on the first lookup of a particular productId, any further lookups on the same productId are doled out from the cache.

 ![product lookup from gateway](https://github.com/spkash-co-in/loopback-lookup-server/blob/master/productLookup.png)